-A DAC facility can create carbon credits by capturing $CO_2$ from the atmosphere, storing it permanently, and tracking and recording the process very precisely.
+A DAC facility can create carbon credits by capturing CO2 from the atmosphere, storing it permanently, and tracking and recording the process very precisely.
 Then, they can sell these credits.
 This is one way for DAC companies to make money.

-Carbon credits produced from DAC are considered to be amongst the most reliable and valuable but are also currently the most expensive.
-The global carbon credit market is projected to grow at least 15x by 2030 to reach \$50 billion..
+Carbon removal credits produced from DAC are considered among the most reliable and valuable but are also currently the most expensive.
+The global carbon credit market is projected to grow at least 15x by 2030 to reach \$50 billion.